 Marketing results, like most things in life, are quite unpredictable.
 Sometimes, a platform you least expect to generate results (like traffic or conversions) turns out to be the dark horse in your marketing campaign.
 It’s also possible to get an underwhelming ROI, or maybe none at all, even on platforms you’ve invested most of your resources.

 You simply can’t foresee or guess what’s going to work in your marketing efforts.
-That’s why tracking how the different pieces of your marketing efforts are extremely important.
-And Google Analytics’ Acquisition Reports help you with that.
+That’s why tracking how the different pieces of your marketing efforts is extremely important.
+And Google Analytics’ Acquisition Reports helps you with that.

 By looking at the most helpful sections as outlined above, you can now easily navigate and find that data you need to make crucial decisions about your business.
 So the next time you need to decide what strategy to use or where to spend your marketing dollars… you’re now confident you can mine for data insights that’ll help you finesse marketing like a true pro.